avreal/avillarreal.io/content/posts/OSPFAreaTypes.md

 5.5.5.5         192.168.100.1   28          0x80000007 0x001B1C
 ~~~

-Looks identical to the intial state except for the first entry, what is this 0.0.0.0 LSA telling us?
+Looks identical to the initial state except for the first entry, what is this 0.0.0.0 LSA telling us?
 We can take a closer look:

 ~~~
 AREA1#sh ip ospf database summary